-Students are required to live on campus and purchase the Meal Plan 4 if they fall into any of the following categories:
+Students are required to live on campus and purchase the Residential meal plan ($1,600/quarter) if they fall into any of the following categories:

-If students fall into any of the above categories (as of the first day of class for the academic year), they are required to live on campus for the full academic year.
+If students fall into any of the above categories (as of the first day of class for the academic year), they are required to live on campus and purchase the Residential Meal Plan ($1.600/quarter) for the full academic year.
 If student status (class year, age etc.) changes during the academic year, they will not be released from this housing requirement until the following academic year.
 The summer quarter is not included in the residential requirement.

 Returning students applying for an exemption to the residential requirement are required to submit a request by May 1st.
 New students are required to submit a request by August 1st.
 For more details see Cancellation Fees and Timeline.